cockroachdb/docs/v22.2/multiregion-overview.md

 ## Table localities

 _Table locality_ determines how CockroachDB optimizes access to the table's data from that locality.
 Every table in a multi-region database has a "table locality setting".
-By default, all tables in a multi-region database are _regional_ tables -- that is, CockroachDB optimizes access to the table's data from a single region (by default, the database's primary region).
+By default, all tables in a multi-region database are _regional_ tables—that is, CockroachDB optimizes access to the table's data from a single region (by default, the database's primary region).

 For information about the table localities CockroachDB supports, see the sections: